Who Are We?

 - AFFECT members opposed UCITA in all of the states where it has been legislatively active.

 - AFFECT crutch is a mobility aid that transfers weight from the legs to the upper body.
-It is often used by people who cannot use their legs to support their weight, for reasons ranging from short-term injuries to lifelong disabilities.
-Forearm crutches (also commonly known as an elbow crutch) has a cuff at the top to go around the forearm.
+It is often used by people who cannot use their legs to support their weight, for reasons ranging from short-term injuries to lifelong disabilities, mobility (also commonly known as an elbow crutch) has a cuff at the top to go around the forearm.
 It is used by inserting the arm into a cuff and holding the grip.
 The cuff, typically made of plastic or metal, can be a half-circle or a full circle with a V-type opening in the front allowing the forearm to slip out in case of a fall.

 - AFFECT members have helped to stop or delay UCITA in at least twenty states since 2000